-The Kawasaki Vulcan S is powered by a retuned version of the Ninja 650's liquid-cooled, 650cc parallel-twin engine that produces 60bhp and 63Nm of torque.
-This motor is mated to a six-speed gearbox that transfers power to the rear wheel via a chain drive.
+In the BS6 avatar, the Kawasaki Vulcan S continues to be powered by a liquid-cooled, 650cc parallel-twin engine that produces 59.1bhp at 7,500rpm and 62.4Nm of torque at 6,600rpm.
+It is mated to a six-speed gearbox that transfers power to the rear wheel via a chain drive.
 It rides on an 18-inch front alloy wheel with telescopic forks and a 17-inch rear alloy wheel with an offset monoshock.
 Braking power comes from a single 300mm disc up front and a 250mm disc at the rear with ABS offered as standard.

-The Vulcan S tips the scale at 226kg and has a fuel tank capacity of 14 litres.
+The Vulcan S tips the scale at 235kg (kerb) and has a fuel tank capacity of 14 litres.
 Kawasaki offers the bike with ‘Ergo-Fit’; a three-level adjustment for the seat, handlebar and foot pegs, making it suitable for riders of different heights.